fall bliss salad

 2. In a medium stockpot or Dutch oven, heat the olive oil over medium heat.
 Add the onion and sauté until translucent, about 5 to 7 minutes.
 Add the garlic and ginger and cook 1 minute until lightly browned and fragrant.

-3. Add the carrots, squash, vegetable broth, cumin, and kosher salt and bring to a boil.
+3. Add the carrots, squash, vegetable broth, dried sage, and kosher salt and bring to a boil.
 Lower to a simmer and cook until carrots and squash are tender, about 10 to 15 minutes.

-4. Add the chickpeas and coconut milk.
+4. Add the drained and rinsed chickpeas and the coconut milk.
 Use a liquid measuring cup to carefully transfer the soup to a blender and blend until smooth (puree it in batches if it’s a standard size blender).
 Taste and add a little more salt if necessary.
 If desired, drizzle with a bit of coconut milk before serving.

 Notes